AdobeDocs/experience-manager-64.en/help/communities/using/dsrp-mysql.md

 1. select the '+' icon to the right of `MySQL Connections`.
 1. in the dialog `Setup New Connection`, enter values appropriate for your platform
-   for demonstration purposes, with the author AEM instance and MySQL on the same server :
+   for demonstration purposes, with the author AEM instance and MySQL on the same server:

     * Connection Name: `Communities`
     * Connection Method: `Standard (TCP/IP)`